US commerce secretary to visit China next week for talks

 Her trip follows a four-day visit last month by Treasury Secretary Janet Yellen, who held more than 10 hours of meetings with senior officials in Beijing.

-The United States and China agreed this month to approve twice the number of passenger flights now permitted by air carriers between the two countries, in a rare sign of co-operation between the world's largest two economies.
+The U.S. and China agreed this month to approve twice the number of passenger flights now permitted by air carriers between the two countries, in a rare sign of co-operation between the world's largest two economies.

 Raimondo was among a group of senior U.S. officials whose emails were hacked this year by a group Microsoft MSFT.O said was based in China, according to a person briefed on the matter.